debugsociety/Curriculum/lectures/Day6.md

 # Building Craigslist

-Today, we will begin re- building Craigslist.org for educational purposes.
+Today, we will begin re-building Craigslist.org for educational purposes.
 We will learn how a development team collaborates on a large project.

 Step 1, planning site architecture: